-The rates stated in Section B, above, are the actuarially determined contribution requirements for OPERS.
+The rates stated in Section B, above, are the contractually required contribution rates for OPERS.
 As part of this disclosure, it will be necessary for the employer to disclose the employer contributions actually made to fund post-employment benefits.
-The portion of your employer contributions that were used to fund post-employment benefits can be approximated by multiplying actual employer contributions by 0.3323 for state employers, 0.3285 for local government employers, and 0.2658 for both law enforcement and public safety employers.
+The portion of your employer contributions that were used to fund post-employment benefits can be approximated by multiplying actual employer contributions for calendar year 2011 by 0.2857 for state and local employers, and 0.2210 for law enforcement and public safety employers.

-D. OPERS Retirement Board Implements its Health Care Preservation Plan
+D. OPERS Retirement Board Implements its Health Care Preservation Plan.

-The Health Care Preservation Plan (HCPP) adopted by the OPERS Retirement Board on September 9, 2004, is effective on January 1, 2007.
-OPERS took additional actions to improve the solvency of the Health Care Fund in 2005 by creating a separate investment pool for health care assets.
-Member and employer contribution rates increased as of January 1, 2006, and January 1, 2007, which will allow additional funds to be allocated to the health care plan.
+The Health Care Preservation Plan (HCPP) adopted by the OPERS Board of Trustees on September 9, 2004, was effective January 1, 2007.
+Member and employer contribution rates for state and local employers increased on January 1 of each year from 2006 to 2008.
+Rates for law and public safety employers increased over a six year period beginning on January 1, 2006, with a final rate increase on January 1, 2011.
+These rate increases allowed additional funds to be allocated to the health care plan.